cloudbank/phlix/README.md

 In addition you can:

-* View and add photo comments
+* View and add photoList comments
 * Take your own pictures with the camera!

 <img src="http://i.imgur.com/FeW5ryx.png" height="545" />